 A locked door ominous claw marks on one side.

-All horrible images that most parents would soon rather forget.
+All horrible images from the 1994 Karamay fire that most parents would soon rather forget.

-In 2010, a documentary was released about this event aptly titled “Karamay”.
+In 2010, a documentary was released about the 1994 Karamay fire aptly titled “Karamay”.
 It was premiered at Hong Kong’s 34th International Film Festival, but not surprisingly the Karamay documentary was banned in China.

 The Entire “Karamay” Documentary

-The remainder of the documentary is only in Mandarin (subtitled) and lasts for an entire 6 hours.
-Below you’ll find links to all 14 segments, each about 25 minutes in length.
+The remainder of the documentary is only in Mandarin (subtitled in English) and lasts for an entire 6 hours.
+Below you can see both Part One and Part Two, each about 3 hours in length.

-If you only have time to watch one, I highly suggest #2 where there is gripping video of an interview with a mother, a walk-through of the theater after the fire, a view of one of the funerals, and a parent demonstration a year later.
+If you only have time to watch a little, I highly suggest you jump to the 41 minute mark of part one where there is gripping video of an interview with a mother, a walk-through of the theater after the fire and a view of one of the funerals.

-Here is an excerpt from a previous FWC article detailing what happened that day (to read further, see Hard Memories Linger from Xinjiang’s Worst Fire Disaster) :
+Here is an excerpt from a previous FWC article detailing what happened in the 1994 Karamay Fire (to read further, see Hard Memories Linger from Xinjiang’s Worst Fire Disaster) :

 It started as a simple performance at the Karamay Friendship Theater, a special bonus for those primary students who had proven themselves to be the best and the brightest in the city.
 This event was so special in fact, that many high-ranking city officials and Party members made an appearance.
 What began as a happy celebration ended in disaster, though, when a short-circuit in a light caught the scenery on fire, quickly engulfing the stage with flames.